 New students commence with the two year Foundation Degree and, on successful completion, can progress to the one year BA (Hons) (Top Up) course to achieve the BA (Hons) Degree in Professional Dance and Performance.
 Both courses are predominantly vocational with a high number of contact hours.

-Age 16 by 1st September of the year of enrolment; adequate physical, technical, and artistic aptitude for professional dance training and previous training experience; five GCSE subjects (9-1) including English Language or equivalent.
-Overseas students - see Course Summary
+Age 16 by 1 September of the year of enrolment; adequate physical, technical, and artistic aptitude for professional dance training and previous training experience; five passes (9-1) predicted at GCSE including English Language (desirable) or equivalent; or satisfactory completion of required entrance tasks; and interest in and aptitude for further academic study.
+International students - see Course Summary

 Two years commencing September each year

 £9,000 per year for UK students; £20,985 for international students